DylanCa/rust-discord-activity/README.md

 # Rust Discord Activity
-_A lightweight library developed in Rust to control Discord Rich Presence_
+_A lightweight Rust library to control Discord Rich Presence_

+## Installation
+Rust Discord Activity is available directly on https://crates.io/crates/rust-discord-activity:
+`cargo add rust-discord-activity`

-## How-to
+## How to use
 Three steps:
 1. Create your Activity and set desired data using provided structs
 2. Create a new Payload with your Activity